Last changed 26 days ago.

 Learn how to decide what you want.

 Since everybody is different, that's really an individual answer.
-So you could create your own list, maybe thinking about some of the following options.
+Create your own list, maybe thinking about some of the following options.

 What are some of the things one can consider when trying to be honest with yourself?

 What do you want to do with your life?
 Do you have a 20-year plan?
 Now let's just say you make a 20, 10, 5, or 1-year plan, or even a one-day plan.
 Sure, if it's what you want, and you achieve it, that will be great.